PivotBuddy

 The Compression Strategy

-Be honest: "We're talking to several firms and want to decide by [date]."
-This only works if it's true.
+Be honest: "We are talking to several firms and want to decide by [date]."
+This only works if it is true.
 Never bluff about competing offers.
+Investors talk to each other, and a fabricated competitive dynamic will destroy your credibility the moment it is uncovered.

 Key Takeaways